 The 45 Tilt Left & Right; Automatic Turn-off; Smooth Vibration

 Another thing that you should love is the ability of the column and spindle to tilt right and left up to 45 degrees.
 By means of this, you could run some unique projects.
-In addition, as we read from one of the customers, the machine can shut down itself if it reaches its limit cutting ability.
-This is very nice to avoid damage to the motor.

 - Fits small space or small home shop